Orange Cassidy: Rise to prominence (2019–2022)

 Cassidy returned from injury on the June 15 episode of Dynamite, where he interrupted United Empire's assault on FTR and Roppongi Vice, confronting leader Will Ospreay.
-Soon after, a match was set between the two at AEW x NJPW: Forbidden Door, with Ospreay's IWGP United States Heavyweight Championship on the line.
-At the event, Ospreay defeated Cassidy.
+Soon after, a match was set between the two for Ospreay's IWGP United States Heavyweight Championship at Forbidden Door, which Cassidy lost.
 Ospreay and Aussie Open continued to beat down Cassidy and Roppongi Vice after the match, only to be stopped and attacked by Katsuyori Shibata.
+Cassidy continued his title pursuit by challenging Wardlow for the TNT Championship at Fyter Fest.